Liz Cheney welcomed at Republican event despite fishing license snafu

-EMBLEM, Wyo.
-Aug 24 U.S. Senate candidate Liz Cheney received a mostly warm welcome from some 300 conservative Wyoming voters on Saturday despite having committed a political gaffe by mistakenly buying the wrong fishing license.
+EMBLEM, Wyoming U.S. Senate candidate Liz Cheney received a mostly warm welcome from some 300 conservative Wyoming voters on Saturday despite having committed a political gaffe by mistakenly buying the wrong fishing license.

 Cheney, the eldest daughter of former Vice President Dick Cheney, announced last month that she will challenge incumbent Senator and fellow Republican Mike Enzi in an August 2014 primary.